CrowdStrike/crimson-falcon/docs/ContainerImages.md

 > <CoreEntitiesResponse> combined_base_images(opts)

-Retrieve base images for provided filter
+Retrieves a list of base images for the provided filter.
+Maximum page size: 100

 ### Examples